-Head of Department Tim specialises in Computer Games.
-He was given Tim Balmforth this responsibility in Dec.
+Head of Department Tim Balmforth Tim.Balmforth@ucleeds.ac.uk Tim specialises in Computer Games.
+He was given this responsibility in Dec.
 2019.
-He is also Head of Tim.Balmforth@leedscitycollege.ac.uk computing and Computer Games.
-Programme Manager Arshad holds a number of engineering degrees Dr Arshad Ahmed Mir including a PhD from Aston University.
-His man Arshad.Mir@leedscitycollege.ac.uk research interest is Engineering Materials.
+He is also Head of computing and Computer Games.
+Programme Manager Dr Tamas Kovacs Tamas.Kovacs@ucleeds.ac.uk Tamas holds a PhD in physical chemistry and MSc in chemistry and has several years of experience in academic research and publications.
+Course Leader Dr Arshad Ahmed Mir Arshad.Mir@ucleeds.ac.uk Arshad holds a number of engineering degrees including a PhD from Aston University.
+His main research interest is Engineering Materials.